rikenshah/distributed-databases-miniproject/readme.md

 In this project, a search engine, particularly for Wikipedia has been implemented.
 User needs to enter the term in the search box for which he requires information from Wikipedia.
 Another feature of this application is, the user search history is also displayed.

+The project has been hosted here : [Search Wiki](http://searchwiki.herokuapp.com/)

 #### Technologies used :
 1. _Nodejs_ : <br>
 Nodejs is a server side scripting language for Javascript.